neomutt/neomutt/README.md

 # KeybaseMutt

-A work in progress to make keybas work with mutt.
+A work in progress to make keybase work with mutt.